EastonLee/eastonlee.github.io/_posts/2017-05-18-statistics-reasoning-by-cmu.md

 1. Categorical explanatory and quantitative response

     Data display: Side-by-side boxplots

     Numerical summaries: Descriptive statistics

 1. Categorical explanatory and categorical response

     Data display: Two-way table, supplemented by

     Numerical summaries: Conditional percentages.

 1. Quantitative explanatory and quantitative response

+    Data display: Scatterplot

+    Numerical summaries: Use Correlation Coefficient to describe direction, form and strength, and least-square regression line (including intercept and slope) to accurate describe the pattern of data points.

+    A special case of the relationship between two quantitative variables is the **linear** relationship.
+In this case, a straight line simply and adequately summarizes the relationship.

+    When the scatterplot displays a linear relationship, we supplement it with the **correlation coefficient (r)**, which measures the **strength** and direction of a linear relationship between two quantitative variables.
+The correlation ranges between -1 and 1.
+Values near -1 indicate a strong negative linear relationship, values near 0 indicate a weak linear relationship, and values near 1 indicate a strong positive linear relationship.

+    The correlation is only an appropriate numerical measure for linear relationships, and is sensitive to outliers.
+Therefore, the correlation should only be used as a supplement to a scatterplot (after we look at the data).

+    The most commonly used criterion for finding a line that summarizes the pattern of a linear relationship is "least squares."
+The least squares regression line has the smallest sum of squared vertical deviations of the data points from the line.

+    The slope of the least squares regression line can be interpreted as the average change in the response variable when the explanatory variable increases by 1 unit.

+    The least squares regression line predicts the value of the response variable for a given value of the explanatory variable.
+Extrapolation is prediction of values of the explanatory variable that fall outside the range of the data.
+Since there is no way of knowing whether a relationship holds beyond the range of the explanatory variable in the data, extrapolation is not reliable, and should be avoided.

 1. Quantitative explanatory and categorical response

+    This course didn't discuss this topic, let me guess,

+    Data display: clustered scatterplot

+    Numerical summaries: Decision tree or Machine Learning methods (Softmax, etc.)

 ![role-type classification table](https://oli.cmu.edu/repository/webcontent/0dc371000ae1c686566a243ea7db95b7/_u2_summarizing_data/_m2_examining_relationships/webcontent/relationships_overview1.gif)

+**Causation and Lurking variables**

+An important principle: **Association does not imply causation!**

 # UNIT 3: Producing Data: